UnaNancyOwen/VelodyneCapture/README.md

 Environment
 -----------
-If direct capture from sensors is desired, VelodyneCapture are requires Boost.Asio and its dependent libraries ( Boost.System, Boost.Date_Time, Boost.Regex ).
+If direct capture from sensors is desired, VelodyneCapture requires Boost.Asio and its dependent libraries ( Boost.System, Boost.Date_Time, Boost.Regex ).
 Please define <code>HAVE_BOOST</code> in preprocessor.
 * Boost.Asio